Kentucky — 659% detention surge, 287(g) explosion, overcrowding crisis, mandatory cooperation bills

 - Community group questioned detention center profits

-- AG ruling: Oldham County Detention Center violated Kentucky Open Records Act by withholding ICE contract records
+- AG ruling (2026): Oldham County Detention Center violated Kentucky Open Records Act by withholding ICE contract records

-- Must disclose: written agreements, payment proof, revenue/cost communications
+- Ordered to disclose: written agreements, ICE payment records, revenue/cost communications

 - Context: $23 million facility opened 2018; proposed $8.1M revenue, more than half from federal prisoners